mscdex/node-imap/README.md

 * _Box_ is an object representing the currently open mailbox, and has the following properties:
     * **name** - <_string_> - The name of this mailbox.
     * **readOnly** - <_boolean_> - True if this mailbox was opened in read-only mode.
-    * **validity** - <_integer_> - A 32-bit number that can be used to determine if UIDs in this mailbox have changed since the last time this mailbox was opened.
+    * **uidvalidity** - <_integer_> - A 32-bit number that can be used to determine if UIDs in this mailbox have changed since the last time this mailbox was opened.
 It is possible for this to change during a session, in which case a 'uidvalidity' event will be emitted on the ImapConnection instance.
     * **permFlags** - <_array_> - A list of flags that can be permanently added/removed to/from messages in this mailbox.
     * **messages** - <_object_> Contains various message counts for this mailbox:
         * **total** - <_integer_> - Total number of messages in this mailbox.